 Identification: "What is anisometropia?"
 Answer: Unequal refractive errors between the two eyes.
 "What is aniseikonia?"
 Answer: Unequal image sizes perceived by the two eyes.

 Clinical judgment: "Patient has OD -2.00, OS -6.00.
 What correction is recommended?"
-Answer: Contact lenses—4.00D anisometropia causes significant aniseikonia with spectacles.
-"Patient complains of eyestrain and depth perception problems with new glasses.
-Rx is OD -1.50, OS -4.50.
+Answer: Contact lenses — 4.00D anisometropia causes significant aniseikonia with spectacles.
+"Patient complains of eyestrain with new glasses; Rx is OD -1.50, OS -4.50.
 What is the likely cause?"
 Answer: Aniseikonia from 3.00D anisometropia.